aaronsalmon/votejeremygragert.com/getinvolved/index.md

 ---
 layout: page
 title: Get Involved
-subtitle: I need your help to continue to serve Eau Claire!
+subtitle: Eau Claire's future is in our hands

 ---